strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 d. **Explanations**

 Below are explanations for each category of content.
-The overall key is to know who is your audience and then write for that audience, both which are covered later in this contributing guide.
+The keys are to **know who your audience is** and then to **write for that audience**, both which are covered further in this contributing guide.

 ### Tutorials

 A **Tutorial** is a complete set of instructions that take the reader through to the completion of a specific end, such as a project or complete working application.
-The purpose of tutorials is to **teach** concepts and show how to accomplish specific actions using Strapi generally.
+The purpose of tutorials is to **teach** general concepts and show how to accomplish specific actions using Strapi.

+This _audience member_ can be a developer who generally speaking is new to JavaScript programming or a developer who is new to programming with Strapi. **Tutorials** are written for the newer programmer.
+More experienced developers, who are simply new to Strapi, will find the **How-tos** better suited to their experience, but they can also follow tutorials.

 Examples include the [Building a Static Blog using Gatsby and Strapi](https://blog.strapi.io/building-a-static-website-using-gatsby-and-strapi/) tutorial and the [Cooking a Deliveroo Clone](https://blog.strapi.io/strapi-next-setup/) tutorial.